 The LGBTQ Resource Center is a community space for students to gather, create new friendships, study, and gain access to resources.
 Within the Center, students are presented with opportunities to learn about various aspects of queer identity and how queer identity intersects with other aspects of identity they carry.

-The Resource Center provides students with access to a library collection of over 500 titles, a computer lab, professional and student staff, and informational pamphlets covering topics of importance to the LGBTQ community; as well as offering free coffee.
+The Resource Center provides students with access to a library collection of over 500 titles, a computer lab, professional and student staff, and informational pamphlets covering topics of importance to the LGBTQ community.
 In addition to these services, the Center also hosts weekly and monthly programming, including Queer Film Fridays, What's the Tea?, and Campus Connections.

 Kennesaw Campus Location & Hours

 Location (Kennesaw Campus)